Statement of the week: Thais cannot handle money

 With us you propose something if you are well off.
 In Thailand you imagine something if you let it hang wide.
 Of course, the need to propose varies from person to person.
 Unfortunately, a lot of love (from both sides) goes through the wallet.

-BramSiam, absolutely right.
-Thais cannot handle other people's money.
-It's not their money anyway, so why should they be economical with it???
+BramSiam, very right.
+Thais can't handle other people's money.
+It's not their money, so why should it be used sparingly ???
 On the contrary, they spend more than the planned budget.
-Anyway, that was the case with my wife.
-I've called it quits and I'm leaving early back to Belgium the day after tomorrow.
-She can make her plans.
+Well, that was the case with my wife anyway.
+I've given up and I'm leaving early the day after tomorrow back to Belgium.
+She can make her plan.

-Thanks for your candid response Dre.
-“It's not their money, so why should they be economical with it?” sounds very familiar to me.
-The “average” Thai will think this way, contrary to what some – but perhaps fortunate ones apparently – would like us to believe.
+Thanks for your candid response Dre. ""It's not their money, so why should they be careful with it?"" sounds very familiar to me.
+The "average" Thai will think so, contrary to what some - but perhaps fortunately apparently - would have us believe.

 I find my Thai girlfriend a bit too sparing

-As an example, after many years I experienced Songkran in Khon Kaen. first with a moped taxi from the village, cost 40 baht, then with the baht bus (30 baht for two people) from Bangfang back, I wanted to take a taxi, cost 300 baht,
+As an example after many years I experienced Songkran in Khon Kaen. first with a moped taxi from the village costs 40 baht then with the baht bus (30 baht two people) from Bangfang back I wanted to take a taxi costs 300 baht,

 No she's my girlfriend, we're going to walk and back with the baht bus.